 - Reproductive behaviour, milk production and composition, and suckling behaviour;

 - Social structures, animal communication, and physiological effects of animal welfare and husbandry practices;

-- Haematology, biochemical profiles, and hormonal cycles;
+- Haematology, biochemical profiles, and hormonal profiles;

 - Food safety, and meat production and quality;

 - Metabolic, infectious and foodborne diseases (zoonoses), parasitological monitoring of livestock and wild species.